EPSB.ca » Schools » Register for School » Lottery Process

 • Resident students who did not get into their designated school through the lottery can be put on a callback list, if requested.

-• If spaces in planned classes open up, they will be offered to students on the callback list until the end of September.
+• If spaces in planned classes at the Level 3 school open up, they will be offered to students on the callback list until the last day of pre-enrolment next year.

 For full details about the lottery process, view the HC.AR Student Admission and Enrolment Regulation.